 ***You’ve got be a US resident, 13 years or older, and have a valid email address.

-Plus, they give you 1 point for every other dollar you spend.
-And there’s no annual fee with this card, meaning if you paying off it in full each month, it really will cost you nothing to have this card.
-And the points can be converted to cash (1000 points = $10)
+Plus, there’s no annual fee with this card, meaning if you pay it in full each month, it really will cost you nothing.

-Consider this – the average family spends $1024.70/month on groceries, $368/month on gasoline and $163/month on utilities.
-If you can commit to just putting those purchases on your card, you could pocket an extra $31.11 every month.
+Consider this: The average family spends $1,024.70/month on groceries, $368/month on gasoline and $163/month on utilities.
+If you can commit to just putting those purchases on your card, you could pocket an extra $23.34 every month.

 6. Purge Some Stuff